daggerok/streaming-file-server/README.md

 todo:

-- support removing files (rly..? as mininum from db)
+- support removing files (rly..? as minimum from db)
 - improve files-db sync (replace FileSystem with GridFS or ...?)
 - bi-directional files synchronization with spring scheduling or batch
 - backup, restore, migration
 - spring-security, spring-social
-- ~~h2 and h2 console~~ postgres in docker using proper gradle plugin